Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 **Half-Orcs**: You can't talk about half-orcs without talking about orcs, and the orcs in this game are subject to all of the old cliches.
-There's a group of related species known as "Goblin-kin" whom Ordinary Townsfolk view as savage brutes, and who discriminate among themselves on the basis of size and blood purity.
+There's a group of related species known as "Goblin-kin" whom Ordinary Townsfolk view as "borderline-civilized" brutes, and who discriminate among themselves on the basis of size and blood purity.
 Orcs are a part of this group: the medium-sized, "not-too-stupid" ones who bully the others.

 Half-orcs are "the product of generations of inbreeding among the offspring of orc rapine".
 Yikes!
 This is about as bad as it was back in AD&D or D&D 3e, and